vapor/docs/4.0/docs/crypto.md

 ## OTP

 Vapor supports both HOTP and TOTP one-time passwords.
-The OTP's work with the SHA-1, SHA-256 and SHA-512 hash functions and can provide six, seven or eight digits of output.
-An OTP is able to provide authentication by generating a human-readable password, which must only be used once.
-To do so, parties first agree on a symmetric key (which must be kept private at all times).
+OTPs work with the SHA-1, SHA-256, and SHA-512 hash functions and can provide six, seven, or eight digits of output.
+An OTP provides authentication by generating a single-use human-readable password.
+To do so, parties first agree on a symmetric key, which must be kept private at all times to maintain the security of the generated passwords.

 #### HOTP